Personalized Web Page Settings

 Sharing Personalized Settings

-- Choose Explore JAWS, Explore My Settings.
+- Navigate to Explore My Settings and press ENTER.
 A folder opens that contains all of the files you have had JAWS modify or create for you.

 - Select the folder PersonalizedSettings and press ENTER to open it.